Updated 2 November 2018

-Auckland Council’s Planning Committee today considered a technical review of the Ports of Auckland’s Draft 30-year Master Plan supporting its general direction and future collaboration with the Port on detailed design, planning and implementation.
+Auckland Council’s Planning Committee today considered a technical review of the Ports of Auckland’s Draft 30-year Master Plan noting its general direction and supporting continued collaboration with the Port on detailed design, planning and implementation.

-The committee noted that the Port’s proposals are aligned with existing council planning and delivery through the City Centre Master Plan, Waterfront Plan and Central Wharves Strategy.
+The committee noted that the general direction of the Port’s proposals are aligned with existing council planning and delivery through the City Centre Master Plan, Waterfront Plan and Central Wharves Strategy.
 It is also consistent with recommendations of the Ports Future Study.

 Councillor Chris Darby, Planning Committee chair, acknowledged the Port for the direction taken in its master plan and for listening to Aucklanders.